Services for employers

 Visual awareness training

 If you employ someone who is blind or partially sighted it can be useful for colleagues and staff to have some visual awareness training.
-We run a half-day course which provides a comprehensive overview of how loss of vision can affect individuals.
-It offers practical advice and guidance on how to support blind and partially sighted employees or clients.
-The training aims to build participants’ confidence in working with colleagues, staff and customers with sight loss.
+We run half-day courses in the workplace, which provide a comprehensive overview of how sight loss can affect individuals.
+The training offers practical advice and guidance on how to support blind and partially sighted employees or clients.
+It aims to build participants’ confidence in working with colleagues, staff and customers with sight loss.

 By the end of the awareness session participants should have increased their understanding of: